 - The first reason is that the AMD GPUs ray tracing feature is entirely hardware-oriented & because of that, it lags behind Nvidia because Nvidia’s ray tracing was primarily software oriented.

-- Secondly, Nvidia offers some excellent advanced features for ray tracing, which include the Dedicated RT core & DLSS (Deep Learning Super Sampling), and these features do not exist within AMD GPUs.
+- Secondly, Nvidia offers some excellent advanced ray tracing features, including the Dedicated RT core & DLSS (Deep Learning Super Sampling), and these features do not exist within AMD GPUs.

 - Thirdly, AMD cards can run ray tracing on stream processors on AMD & doing ray tracing on the stream processors are used to place shadows, lightning, external shading or ambient occlusion, etc. Using these cores for ray tracing will cause performance degradation because now they need to work on rendering ray tracing, and as a result, there won’t be enough cores left for everything else.

-These are the primary three reasons behind why AMD’s ray tracing performance is so bad compared to the Nvidia.
+These are the three primary reasons why AMD’s ray tracing performance is so bad compared to Nvidia’s.

 Also Read: Does AMD Radeon support Windows 11?